OCCUPY WALL STREET

 World Wide Day Of Protest, October 15, 2011

-n October 15th Occupy Wall Street went world wide.
+On October 15th Occupy Wall Street went world wide.
 Young activists decrying corporate greed and malfeasance had occupied Zuccotti Park near Wall Street for several weeks by then and were exhilarated by their success at warding off eviction by the Bloomberg Administration.
 The simple, yet sacrificial act of holding a piece of turf galvanized a movement and garnered support from all quarters of the globe.
 Taking their lead and strategic inspiration from the Arab Spring activists in Tunisia and Egypt the Occupy Wall Street Movement supplied the missing ingredient to the formula for social and economic justice that has evaded activists of the prior generation.
+Artist Organized Art’s MK Averill and activist and radio talk show host Elliot Tarry arrived in Zuccotti Park renamed Liberty Park by Occupy Wall Street (OWS) just after 1PM on Saturday October 15th to take part in the world wide day of protest and dialogue.
+Artist Organized Art (AOA) interviewed MK and Elliot upon their return.

 interview by Artist Organized Art, Mary Averill and Elliot Tarry